Some champions in League of Legends are just flat-out stronger than others.

 Champions in this tier are the strongest in the current meta, and it doesn’t take much effort to carry yourself through the ranks of solo queue with them.

-Since her release earlier this season, Kai'Sa has been an extremely popular pick in both solo queue and pro play.
+Since her release earlier this season, Kai’Sa has been an extremely popular pick in both solo queue and pro play.
 There are several types of builds that work well on her, too, making her the most versatile ADC in the game.
-She's remained at the top of the meta simply by adjusting her build to match whatever style is OP at the time.
-She's gone full AD with crit, on-hit damage with attack speed, and now, some of her most popular builds are AP-focused complete with a Rabadon's Deathcap, Hourglass, and Mejai's.
-No matter what the meta demands, Kai'Sa can meet it, and she hits like a truck.
+She’s remained at the top of the meta simply by adjusting her build to match whatever style is OP at the time.
+She’s gone full AD with crit, on-hit damage with attack speed, and even full AP.
+No matter what the meta demands, Kai’Sa can meet it, and she hits like a truck.

-Ezreal has spent nearly 10 months on top of the meta now.
+Ezreal has spent nearly the entire year on top of the meta.
 Last year, he took over the jungle, and when the new season started, he took advantage of the Kleptomancy rune to conquer the bot lane.
-No matter what gives Ezreal his strength, it's almost always something odd that no other champion can mimic.
-Right now, he's building two Tears of the Goddess, which means he'll have both a Manamune and Archangel's Staff in his final build.
-As odd as it sounds, he pulls it off, and it allows him to scale obnoxiously hard.
+No matter what gives Ezreal his strength, it’s almost always something odd that no other champion can mimic.
+He even went through a phase of building two Tears of the Goddess.
+No matter what seems to happen to the bot lane, Ezreal holds on, for better or worse.

 The second most powerful ADCs take a little bit more effort to play well, but when executed properly, they can carry a game just as hard as the best.